httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   {: vspace="0"}
   sha-512
   : * Digest Algorithm: sha-512
     * Description: The SHA-512 algorithm [RFC6234].
-The output of
-      this algorithm is encoded using the base64 encoding [RFC4648].
+      The output of this algorithm is encoded using base64 [RFC4648].
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

   sha-256
   : * Digest Algorithm: sha-256
     * Description: The SHA-256 algorithm [RFC6234].
-The output of
-      this algorithm is encoded using the base64 encoding [RFC4648].
+      The output of this algorithm is encoded using base64 [RFC4648].
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

   md5
   : * Digest Algorithm: md5
-    * Description: The MD5 algorithm, as specified in [RFC1321].
+    * Description: The MD5 algorithm [RFC1321].
-      The output of this algorithm is encoded using the base64 encoding  [RFC4648].
+      The output of this algorithm is encoded using base64 [RFC4648].
       This digest-algorithm is now vulnerable
       to collision attacks.
 See {{?NO-MD5=RFC6151}} and [CMU-836068].
     * Reference: [RFC1321], [RFC4648], this document.